Private Howard W. Hill (1923–1944)

 Private Hill was buried in a temporary cemetery in Europe.
 After the war, his family requested that his body be repatriated to the United States.
 Following services at the McCrery Funeral Home in Wilmington on September 18, 1948, Private Hill was buried in nearby Riverview Cemetery.
 His parents were also buried there after their deaths.

-Private Hill is honored at Veterans Memorial Park in New Castle, Delaware and on the University of Delaware’s World War II memorial, located at the Newark campus in front of Mitchell Hall.
+Private Hill is honored at Veterans Memorial Park in New Castle, Delaware, and on the University of Delaware’s World War II memorial, located at the Newark campus in front of Mitchell Hall.

 Notes